venkatesh23-ch/hello_webcrawler/README.rst

     sudo pip install pyvirtualdisplay

 Run the server::

+To crawl using scrapy run the following

     python hello.py

+    (OR)

+ To crawl using selenium run the following

+    python selenium_crawler.py

 Access the URL to see if the server is up::

     http://127.0.0.1:5000/